 Ingredients that make these amazing

-What makes them both soft and moist is the winning trifecta of baking with 3 types of fat—> butter, vegetable oil, and full fat greek yogurt.
+What makes them both soft and moist is the winning trifecta of baking with 3 specific ingredients—> butter, vegetable oil, and full fat greek yogurt.

 Butter gives the muffins the flavor, while oil creates a soft crumb.
 The greek yogurt makes sure that the moisture levels are where they are supposed to be.